Bob Walk: Early life

+Walk attended College of the Canyons, and was drafted in the third round of the 1976 amateur draft.

 Philadelphia Phillies

 During his rookie season in Philadelphia, Walk won his first six decisions, finished with an 11–7 record and was the winning pitcher in Game One of the 1980 World Series, his Phillies defeating the Kansas City Royals in six games.

 Atlanta Braves

 Walk was traded from the Phillies to the Braves for Gary Matthews on March 25, 1981.
 He bounced between the main club and Triple-A, until being released in March 1984.

 Pittsburgh Pirates

 Walk was signed to a minor league contract by the Pirates and led the Pacific Coast League (PCL) in earned run average (ERA) and wins in 1985, earning a trip back to the majors.
 He was named to the All-Star team in 1988 when he won 12 games and posted a 2.71 ERA.

 In his waning years, Walk served as a spot starter and swingman for the Pirates' teams that won three straight NL East titles from 1990–1992.
 His most memorable outing being when manager Jim Leyland removed him from the bullpen and named him a surprise starter in Game Five of the 1992 NLCS against Atlanta.
 Walk tossed a complete game three-hitter to stave off elimination in a series which the Pirates would eventually lose in seven games.
 He was also the pitcher who was warming up in the bullpen when Francisco Cabrera hit the two-run, game-winning single against Stan Belinda, which won the series for Atlanta.
 Despite both Walk and Cabrera being right-handers, Leyland opted to keep Belinda (despite having walked Damon Berryhill to load the bases and giving up a deep fly ball to Ron Gant) to pitch to Cabrera.

 In 1993, Walk recorded an NL-worst 5.68 ERA and retired after the season.